 Standing at the edge of Lake Louise - the soaring Victoria Glacier, canoes gliding through turquoise water - it’s easy to see why Lake Louise is one of the most popular stops in North America.
 Here's your guide to spending a day in the spectacular Lake Louise area.

 Start your day at the Lake Louise Summer Gondola

-Get the day rolling with a buffet breakfast in the Whisky Jack lodge and hop on the Lake Louise Gondola to check out some of the best wildlife viewing in the Canadian Rockies.
+Get the day rolling with your morning caffeine at Slopeside Coffee and then hop on the Lake Louise Gondola to check out some of the best wildlife viewing in the Canadian Rockies.
 Grizzly bears are common (check out the daily sighting calendar) and there is an incredible interpretive wildlife centre which can be found mid-mountain below the Whitehorn Bistro.

 After you’ve enjoyed the sightseeing lift, take in the views of stunning Lake Louise from the panoramic deck or take part in a guided interpretive hike.
-You may also want to check out a few of the on-mountain dining options, including the Whitehorn Bistro or Kuma Yama.
+You may also want to check out a few of the on-mountain dining options, including the Whitehorn Bistro or Bear's Den Smokehouse - Kokanee Kabin.

 Head to the lake

 Those looking for a relaxing walk will love the lakeshore stroll, which takes about an hour or so.
 There are also several more ambitious day hikes in the area, including up to the famous Lake Agnes tea house or Plain of Six Glaciers tea house.
 For a full list of hikes, please visit Hiking in Lake Louise.